 - Create a small test.
 Example: Let’s allocate $1,000 in Facebook ads and a customized landing page for the contest.

 - See what happened.
 Example: Shucks, we got contest entries, but nobody signed up for a free trial.

 - Refine and get better.
 Example: Let’s require that a user signs up for our free trial before they’re entered into the contest.

 - Improve your funnel.
-Example: Let’s remove all social media buttons from our contest landing page and focus on capture a sign-up.
+Example: Let’s remove all social media buttons from our contest landing page and focus on capturing a sign-up.
 After all, an email address is more valuable to us than a Facebook like.

 - Only scale when you’re awesome.
 Don’t apply more ad spend until the metrics tell you that you’ve succeeded.
-You don’t need 5 test at $1,000 per to tell you that your campaign didn’t work.
+You don’t need 5 tests at $1,000 per to tell you that your campaign didn’t work.
 Instead, test and refine within your original $1,000 budget.
 Apply $200, then measure the results.
 Tweak your landing page and test again with another $200.
 Continue in this fashion until your $1,000 test budget is exhausted.
 Scale (increase ad spend) once the campaign is profitable.